xephora/Tech-Scripts-n-Goodies/BattleGround/readme.md

 ### Recon for the team
 ```
 1. Gather IP's and Root passwords and provide to teamchat.
-2. Enumerate the webservers by fuzzing all servers and running nmap and provide ports and services of all boxes to teamchat.
+2. Fuzz all servers and run nmap and provide ports, services, and discovered paths to teamchat.
-3. Enumerate the system and assist with foothold and privesc.
+3. Enumerate your own systems and assist with foothold and privesc.
 ```

 ### Simple but Basic tools